 The value of stock awards included in the tables is the aggregate fair value of the awards on the date of grant.
 For the restricted stock units granted in 2007, this means that the entire grant date fair value of the awards is included in the table even though the awards vested in full after a three-year service period ended in January 2010.
 In the case of performance share units, the value is based on what we believe the most probable outcome is at the date of grant, and excludes the effect of forfeitures.
 The grant date fair values in the tables are based on the "grant date" for accounting purposes, which generally is the date on which the material terms of the awards have been communicated to the named executives.
 The Compensation Committee determines the dollar value of equity awards at a meeting that precedes the date of grant, and determines a number of performance share units to be granted based on a thirty day trailing average of the market price of our Common Stock.
 As a result, the amounts in the tables show the grant date fair value for accounting purposes, which differs from the "value" of the awards granted by the Compensation Committee as shown in the CD&A on page 27 of this Proxy Statement.
-These values are neither guarantees of performance by the Company nor compensation to the executives.
-Rather, they generally are the aggregate amounts the named executives may receive three years in the future if they and the Company meet expectations set by the Compensation Committee.
-We believe these values are helpful to readers, as they give the reader an understanding of the named executives' potential compensation, and the amounts the Compensation Committee deemed appropriate compensation after the three-year period if the Company performed at target.
+These values are neither guarantees of performance by the Company nor compensation Committee, we believe these values are head the future if they and the Company meet expectations set by the Compensation Committee.
+We believe these values are head appropriate compensation for the named executives' potential compensation.
+Committee deemed appropriate compensation fair the three-year period if the Company performance and the amounts the Compensation Committee deemed appropriate compensation fair the three-year period if the Company performed at target.